vicelikedust/GRT_Dashboard_Grabber/README.md

 - Automatically open and scrape data from a specified Power BI report URL.
 - Extract and clean tabular data from the report.
-- Store the extracted data in a MySQL/MariaDB database.
+- Stores or updates the extracted data in a MySQL/MariaDB database.
 - Ensure data is not duplicated in the database.

 ## Requirements